No script

 727355, România

-Pătrăuți (“The Church of the Holy Cross”)
+Pătrăuți Monastery (“The Church of the Holy Cross”)

-The church maintains its original form dating back to 1487 and was the first one to be established by the ruler Stefan the Great.
-Its name and its repute come from the famous mural painting of a rare subject: “The Cavalcade of the Saints”
+The church maintains its original form, dating back to 1487, and was first established by the ruler Stefan the Great.
+Its name and reputation come from the famous mural painting of a rare subject: The Cavalcade of the Saints.
+It is the oldest church built in Moldovian style and is considered to have the oldest interior and exterior paintings.

-It is the oldest church built in Moldovian specific style and is considered to have the oldest interior and exterior paintings.
-Another monumental painting is a frightening scene of “The Judgement Day”, illustrating the fight between angels and demons - the demons are drawing to hell but are not succeeding, which gives hope to the ones judged.
+Another monumental painting is a frightening scene of The Judgement Day, illustrating the fight between angels and demons - the demons are drawing to hell but are not succeeding, which gives hope to the ones judged.
+It was also the first nunnery, and its purpose was likely to provide a safe harbor for injured soldiers so they could heal after their endless battles.

-The little yard combines byzantine, gothic and renaissance art and comprises a small rock table which is thought to have inspired the great artist Brancusi for his “Table of Silence” masterpiece.
+The little yard combines byzantine, gothic and renaissance art and comprises a small rock table which is thought to have inspired the great artist Brancusi for his Table of Silence masterpiece.

 Address: Biserica Monument, Parohia Pătrăuţi 2

 Pătrăuţi commune, 727420, jud.
-Suceava • Suceava (“Church of St. George”)
+Suceava

 The commemorative plate above the door of the church illustrates the following: